-The Katharine C. Angell Revolving Loan Fund Established in 1982 to honor Katharine C. Angell and recognize her contributions to the School of Medicine.
+The Katharine C. Angell Revolving Loan Fund Established by the University in 1982 in honor of Katharine C. Angell to recognize her contributions to the School of Medicine.

 The Jack R. Aron Loan Fund Established in 1980 by a gift from Jack R. Aron, B.A.
-1928.
-To be used to provide financial aid to minority students in the School of Medicine.
+1928, to provide financial aid to minority students in the School of Medicine.

-The Harry J. Bardwell Loan Fund Established 1928 by a gift from Harry J. Bardwell, B.S.
+The Harry J. Bardwell Loan Fund Established in 1928 by a gift from Harry J. Bardwell, B.S.
 1890.